TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     it.setField("arrival", it.departure.plusMinutes(fixture<Long>()))
 }
 ```
+{% include alert info='
+`intercept` is a built-in method that lets you mutate the created object further after creation.
+It will be called once for each instance.
+' %}

 {% include alert warning='
 JFixture has a `propertyOf` customisation which we could use instead of `setField`, but it\'s a no-go when using immutable classes.
-It\'ll only work on `var`s, not `val`s.
+It will only work on `var`s, not `val`s.
 ' %}

 ### Fine-grained property customization